Leicester - Southampton: How to watch live, team news, odds, prediction

 Team news

 Leicester City rested Jamie Vardy and James Maddison for the FA Cup win at Stoke City as they nurse long-term issues.
-Dennis Praet and Cengiz Under aren’t expected to be fit for the Foxes.
-Ricardo Pereira could return at right back to give Leicester a huge boost.
+Dennis Praet is out for three months with a hamstring issue.
+Ricardo Pereira could return at right back to give Leicester a huge boost, while Cengiz Under is in contention to return too.

-Southampton were without Alex McCarthy, Jannik Vestergaard, Oriol Romeu and Che Adams for the win against Liverpool, but Vestergaard is the only player still likely to be missing for this game.
+Southampton were without Alex McCarthy, Jannik Vestergaard, Oriol Romeu, Nathan Redmond and Che Adams for the win against Liverpool.
+Redmond and Vestergaard will still be missing for this game, while Moussa Djenepo is out and Danny Ings has tested positive for COVID-19 and is due to miss this game after his period of self-isolation will only end on Friday.
+Michael Obafemia and Nathan Tella are also out for Saints.

 Odds and ends (full odds provided by our partner, PointsBet)